 Proposals that meet or exceed the “Jobs First Act” CB-17-2011 are preferred.

-Grant applicants are encouraged to coordinate with the County’s Supplier Development and Diversity Division ( http://www.princegeorgescountymd.gov/1247/Commitment-to-Business) for County-based certified small business use in connection with the implementation of proposed grant projects.
+Grant applicants are encouraged to coordinate with the County’s Supplier Development and Diversity Division and refer to their Commitment to Business policy for County-based certified small business use in connection with the implementation of proposed grant projects.
 County-based business and County-based small business certification under CB-74-2016 (DR2) undergo extensive certification review through their existing minority business enterprise certification procedures, which establish capabilities and their principal places of operation in the County.

 The DoE Clean Water Map provides past project locations, Transforming Neighborhood Initiative areas (preferred areas for project locations), and other mapping information that can support your project development/management.